We Will Remember

 I'm proud of our Vietnam Veterans

-Thanks for being a Rotary Wing Aviation Unit Commander.
-As another summer comes to an end, it is important for us all to acknowledge the sacrifices of those like you who answered our nation's call.
-Please watch over America, it stills needs your courage and faithfulness.
+Thank you for your service as an Infantry Unit Commander with the 2nd Battalion, 12th Cavalry, 1st Cavalry.
+Today is Palm Sunday.
+Easter is coming up.
+Happy Easter.
+It is so important for us all to acknowledge the sacrifices of those like you who answered our nation's call.
+Please watch over America, it stills needs your strength, courage and faithfulness.
 Rest in peace with the angels.